aimanhaziqmy/Ionic-React-Diary-Application/README.md

 # An Ionic React project
 Experimenting and learning with Ionic React with Firebase.

-A diary application with native camera functionalities build with capacitor.js
+A diary application with native camera functionalities build with capacitor.js.
+Can be use as starter.

 ## Links Here